Health workers training program in response to COVID-19

 The training program has been organized to provide the critical skills and knowledge necessary for health workers to respond rapidly and efficiently to COVID-19 in Nepal.
 This partnership has been designed to engage master trainers and coach new trainers in order to quickly build a cadre of competent instructors in Nepal, who can then train other health workers in their community, or “scale down” the training to ensure widespread adoption of the critical skills and knowledge necessary for health workers to respond rapidly and efficiently to COVID-19 in their workplaces and communities while protecting their own health.
 To ensure appropriate social distancing, the instructors have taught the course on digital platforms, including tele-training and online interactive training modules.
 The curriculum has been designed in line with WHO standards best practices and guidelines.

-Nepal Study Center of the University of New Mexico and Brown University has designed pre and post-test and surveys of the training program.
-The quantitative and qualitative research analysis will be done further for the impact evaluation.
+Nepal Study Center of the University of New Mexico partnered in the designing pre and post-test in the second level of the training program.
+The quantitative and qualitative research analysis has been completed further for the impact evaluation.

 COVID-19 Four Days Training Modules and Materials